Flora-King/Top-Service/README.md

 2 open project you want to publish/deploy
 3 navigate to settings
 4 open Github pages section
-5 selected the [main] branch under source
+5 Selected the [main] branch under source
 6 All done
 7 click on the link confirm your website is online